 - Data is expressed in open, non-proprietary formats.

-- Applications are allowed to visit the data, perform their magic and express the results of their process back into the data layer for all to share.
+- Applications are allowed to visit the data, perform their magic and express the results of their process back into the data layer.

 I find these three are the most important data-centric principles, but another reason for selecting them is that they are context-independent.
 The data-centric manifesto they are taken from is currently with an enterprise-only focus2 After the publication of this article, the scope of the manifesto was adapted, and now it includes the other two scales. .
 Yes, the problem they address is most severely felt – or rather not felt because of ignoring or misattributing the symptoms – in large organizations.
 Yet, what is behind these principles is equally important for personal information management and on the open web.
 Let’s go quickly through all three levels then, from big to small, and see what data-centric means for the world wide web, for corporate IT, and then for personal information management.